danielathome19/AP-Computer-Science/Notes/Unit_06.md

 ```

 ### Null-Safe Traversal
-One issue we often encounter with arrays is that we may not always have all slots of an array filled, just like our parking lot example.
+One issue we often encounter with arrays is that we may not always have all slots of an array filled, just like in our parking lot example.
 When working with data files, we typically will keep a *counter* variable to track how many items are ACTUALLY in the array, rather than using the `length` property (which should really be called `capacity` instead).
-If we read in 50 objects from a data file, but out array has a capacity of 75, then the last 25 slots will all be `null`.
+If we read in 50 objects from a data file, but our array has a capacity of 75, then the last 25 slots will all be `null`.
 If we try to call methods on these `null` objects, the program will crash -- this is a huge problem with us using a **for-each** loop instead of a normal **for** loop with our *counter* variable.

 Consider a data file (named **mycars.dat**, for example) that looks similar to the following, containing the ID number, make, model, and year for 50 cars:
 ```